-- The sediment deposits in and adjacent to Dunwich provide a valuable additional source of historical evidence that shed light on the industry, environmental change and chronology of the site - Additional research effort should be targeted at the road and Pales Dyke before those features WITHIN the town boundary are lost to the sea, which Sear et al (2012) project will occur within 50-80 years. - The dates obtained for this project strongly point towards an early (Saxon) settlement, with evidence that the Pales Dyke ditch may have had earlier origins in the Iron Age.
-The existence of a retting pit with materials dating from the 5th 11th century, a road dated to the 7th century all support the presence of a port at Dunwich in the Saxon period. - The pollen data show a typical late historic environment.
-That is, mixed arable and pasture and some retained woodland with oak and hazel as the principal woodland components.
+- The sediment deposits in and adjacent to Dunwich provide a valuable additional source of historical evidence that shed light on the industry, environmental change and chronology of the site. - Additional research effort should be targeted at the road and Pales Dyke before those features WITHIN the town boundary are lost to the sea, which Sear et al (2012) project will occur within 50-80 years. - The dates obtained for this project strongly point towards an early (Saxon) settlement, with evidence that the Pales Dyke ditch may have had earlier origins in the Middle Iron Age.
+The existence of a retting pit with materials dating from the 5th 11th century, a road dated to the 7th century all support the presence of a large port at Dunwich in the Saxon period. - The pollen data show a typical late historic environment.
+That is, mixed arable and pasture and some retained woodland with oak and hazel as the principal woodland components. - Marsh sediments have been shown to provide a history of environmental change that reveals incursion by the sea into the area of retting after c.
+AD 1100-1250, and transition back to freshwater reed marsh around AD 1600-1650.
+There is evidence of storm activity throughout the core with phases of increased storminess in the early 14th-15th Century, the early 18th Century (including strong evidence for the AD 1740 storm), early 19th and late19th century storms and more recent events (1978, 1990).
+The transition from freshwater retting pit to marine saltmarsh and estuary mud is rapid and possibly results from storms breaching a gravel barrier/spit.
+The transition to freshwater marsh is more gradual, punctuated by a short marine incursion before storm events overwash the area and freshwater conditions dominate thereafter.

-- Marsh sediments have been shown to provide a history of environmental change that reveals incursion by the sea into the area of retting after c.
-1100AD, and transition back to freshwater reed marsh around 1600 AD although confirmation of that date is awaiting a radiocarbon date.
-There is evidence of storm activity associated with the early 18th Century, and evidence for the 1740 storm.
-The transition from freshwater retting pit to marine saltmarsh and estuary mud is rapid and possible rests from storms breaching a gravel barrier/spit.
-The transition to freshwater marsh is more gradual, punctuated by a short marine incursion before storm events overwash the area and freshwater conditions dominate thereafter. - We have achieved the two main aims of the project although additional analysis is required to fully understand the environmental archive in the marsh core.
+• We have achieved the two main aims of the project although limited additional analysis is required to fully understand the environmental archive in the marsh core.